-The brake wear warning sound means that sooner or later your brakes won't work well.
+The brake wear warning sound means that soon your brakes won't work well.
 That could lead to an accident.
 When you hear the brake wear warning sound, have your vehicle serviced.

 Continuing to drive with worn-out brake pads could result in costly brake repair.